On the decomposable semigroups and applications: Decomposable semigroups

-\begin{remark} Note that if the semigroup $S$ is torsion free we can study the decomposition of the semigroup $S$ applying the algorithm \ref{alg_matrix_fresi} to the matrix whose columns are formed by a system of generators of $S$.
-In this case we obtain the decomposition operating directly in $S$.
+\begin{remark} If the semigroup $S$ is torsion free we can study the decomposition of the semigroup $S$ by applying Algorithm \ref{alg_matrix_fresi} to the matrix whose columns are formed by a system of generators of $S$ and in this case the decomposition can be obtained operating directly in $S$.
+The examples of Section \ref{sec_varieties}, Section \ref{ejemplo} and Table \ref{tabla} have been done applying directly the decomposition over their corresponding semigroups. \end{remark}